Method 1: Default Clipboard

 Paste is free to download.
 The app comes with a 14-day free trial, and after that, you must pay $10 per year (or $1 per month) to enjoy iCloud sync, custom clipboard lists, and more.

-If you want a free clipboard app on Mac, you should go with CopyClip.
-It’s completely free without any strings attached.
-Power users will need to sign up for a 14-day free trial for Paste and check the offering.
+If you want a free clipboard app on Mac, go with CopyClip.
+It’s completely free, without any strings attached.
+Power users must sign up for a 14-day free trial for Paste and check the offering.

 Was this helpful?